Odours in S.E. Calgary

 What The City is currently working on

-The City’s priority will initially focus on its own infrastructures where it has greater control to make a difference for odours in the area.
-The City will also look to improve monitoring of other potential sources and engage with outside parties to encourage minimizing of odours wherever possible.
+The City's main focus is its own infrastructure where it has more control to make changes to combat odours.
+The City will also engage with outside parties to minimize odours wherever possible.

 What do odours smell like from this location?